About the author

 Who could be against environmentalism?
 Unfortunately, in Britain, it is used as an excuse to ban mountain biking from just about everywhere.
 Nobody evaluates the pros and cons.
 Instead, the environment charities buy the land, cut down the trees (without telling anyone first) and put up signs and fences, turning those places into what are effectively their own private gardens.

 In provincial Britain during the 1960s, heavily-built types were assumed to be mentally dim.
-The occasional exception, like the science prodigy at our school who was a big lad wearing spectacles, paradoxically seemed to reinforce the stereotype, as did the one girl in our physics class who challenged the assumption that girls’ minds are ill-equipped for reasoning.
+The occasional exception, like the science prodigy at our school who was a big lad wearing spectacles, paradoxically seemed to reinforce the stereotype, as did the one girl in our physics class who challenged the assumption that girls’ minds are ill-equipped for reasoning about the physical world.

 The discarding of those prejudices has undoubtedly improved society.
 However, there is a down-side.
 Now the pendulum has swung the other way and men are supposed to be ‘hunky’ rather than slim and have ‘social skills’ instead of intelligence of the technical kind.